iamharryliu/vigilant-broccoli/notes/software/general/software-design-patterns.md

 # Design Patterns

-- Creational Patterns - patterns based on how obhects are created
+- Creational Patterns - Patterns based on how objects are created.
-- Structural Patterns - patterns based on how objects relate to each other
+- Structural Patterns - Patterns based on how objects relate to each other.
-- Behavioral Patterns - patterns based on how object communicate with each other
+- Behavioral Patterns - Patterns based on how object communicate with each other.

 ## Creational